 Studio photographers will appreciate that the Nikon D850 (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D850 and the GX800 are recent models that are part of the current product line-up.
 The GX800 replaced the earlier Panasonic GF7, while the D850 followed on from the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Panasonic GX800 Manual.
+Further information on the features and operation of the D850 and GX800 can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Panasonic GX800 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D850 and the Panasonic GX800?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.